Entropic balance with feedback control: information equalities and tight inequalities

 We have numerically checked equality~\eqref{eq:W-Ix-Iu-equality} in the left panel of Fig.~\ref{fig:W-I-Iu}.
 The extracted work $\av{W}$ is not a monotonic function of $V_0$, which can be understood intuitively: for $\Delta t_{\meas}\to\infty$, $\av{W}$ vanishes for both $V_0\to 0$ and $V_0\to\infty$; in the latter case, corresponding to low temperatures, the probability concentrates in the minimum of the potential and thus $\av{V}$ cannot be decreased at the measurement.
 In the right panel of Fig.~\ref{fig:W-I-Iu}, we compare the precision of the Markovian bound $-\deltam I$ and the unavailable information bound $\overline{\calI_u-\calI_{\vec{x}}}$ when there are errors in the measurement.
 There appears an intermediate region of $\Delta x$ in which the Markovian bound is tighter; it is inside this region that $\av{W}$ changes sign.
 See Sec.~VII of~\cite{SM-Markovian-entropy-balance-2025} for further numerical checks of Eqs.~\eqref{eq:W-Ix-Iu-equality} and \eqref{eq:W-Ix-Iu-equality-with-f}.

-\textit{Discussion--} The improvement on the tightness of second-law inequalities stemming from the Markovian description is appealing from a conceptual point of view: the Markovian description uses the least information needed to analyse the dynamics of the system by only retaining the value of the control variable that determines the potential felt by the system.
-Also, the Markovian second-law inequalities, as given by Eq.~\eqref{eq:W-Markov-bound}, quite accurately predict the range of parameters in which model systems are able to extract work and thus are useful as information engines---especially when the housekeeping contribution to the entropy production is kept.
+\textit{Discussion--} The improvement on the tightness of second-law inequalities stemming from the Markovian description is appealing from a conceptual point of view: the Markovian description uses the least information needed to analyse the system's dynamics by only retaining the value of the control variable determining the potential felt by the system.
+Also, the Markovian second-law inequalities, as given by Eq.~\eqref{eq:W-Markov-bound}, quite accurately predict the range of parameters in which model systems are able to extract work and thus are useful as information engines---for non-equilibium situations in which detailed balance is broken, the housekeeping contribution to the entropy production should be retained.
 This is a task at which previous information inequalities in the literature, stemming from the chain description, fail.

-Ashida et al.\ introduced the concept of unavailable information to improve the existing bounds for the extractable work~\cite{ashida_general_2014}.
-Within our Markovian modelling, we have shown analytically that the unavailable information's bound saturates for error-free measurements in a wide class of systems; Szilard's engine~\cite{ashida_general_2014} and the ``lossless'' information engine of Refs.~\cite{paneru_efficiency_2020,archambault_inertial_2024} are just particular cases, for $\Delta t_{\meas}\to\infty$, of the general result~\eqref{eq:W-Ix-Iu-equality} derived in this Letter.
-Furthermore, we have investigated how the unavailable information behaves under imperfect feedback protocols, a setting that remained largely unexplored.
+Ashida et al.\ introduced the concept of unavailable information $\overline{\calI_u}$ to improve the existing bounds for the extractable work~\cite{ashida_general_2014}.
+Within our Markovian modelling, we have shown analytically that the unavailable information's bound saturates for error-free measurements in a wide class of systems; Szilard's engine~\cite{ashida_general_2014} and the ``lossless'' information engine of Refs.~\cite{paneru_lossless_2018,archambault_inertial_2024}---see also End Matter---are just particular cases, for $\Delta t_{\meas}\to\infty$, of the general result~\eqref{eq:W-Ix-Iu-equality} derived in this Letter.
+Furthermore, we have investigated how $\overline{\calI_u}$ behaves under imperfect feedback protocols, a setting that remained largely unexplored.
 Interestingly, the unavailable information bound is no longer saturated and, in fact, there exist regions of measurement error in which the Markovian bound, $-\deltam I$, improves the unavailable information's, $\overline{\calI_u-\calI_{\vec{x}}}$.

+The Markovian framework accurately describes systems with feedback control in many experimental situations, when the controller's time delay is negligible against the system's typical relaxation time in contact with the thermal bath.
+Otherwise, the Markovian bound would be no longer applicable and one has to resort to either the transfer entropy bound or the unavailable information bound to estimate the extractable work.